luisparravicini/curate-tl/README.md

  It accepts the following parameters:

  `-r` / `--resume` Reads the tweets from the local cache (`tweets.json`) instead of retrieving them with the api

+`-m` Only deletes tweets that are RTs and start mentioning a username